babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Cells Cloud SDK for Node.js.md

 - Fetch the required shape from worksheet.
 - Leverage the Power of Pivot Tables & ranges.

-## New Features in Version 20.3
+## New Features in Version 20.4

-- Export area or page of worksheet to JPEG.
+- Supports to add workbook background.
+- Supports to delete workbook background.

+## Enhancements in Version 20.4

+- Support for splitting workbook.
-- Add background to the workbook.
+- Support for creating workbook.

-For the detailed notes, please visit [Aspose.Cells Cloud 20.3 Release Notes](https://docs.aspose.cloud/display/cellscloud/Aspose.Cells+Cloud+20.3+Release+Notes).
+For the detailed notes, please visit [Aspose.Cells Cloud 20.4 Release Notes](https://docs.aspose.cloud/display/cellscloud/Aspose.Cells+Cloud+20.4+Release+Notes).

 ## Read & Write Spreadsheet Formats